 Example: Most STARs can be replicated from conventional navigation to RNAV5 specification.

 Those few which cannot are detailed under Design Principle 5.

-Method: Employ an Approved IFP Designer (APD) to analyse the existing conventional STAR/hold.
-The APD is instructed to use appropriate RNAV criteria to draw up replacements, following the same track over the ground and vertical definitions.
-Desired Outcome: Replication of IFPs under these policies means there would be no significant change to tracks over the ground, purely technical changes to the definitions of the IFPs.
-Contingency STARs/holds, based on conventional navigation alternate DVORs, would no longer be required, thus they can be withdrawn from service (Design Principle 3).
+Method: Hold.
+Employ an Approved IFP Designer (APD) to analyse the existing conventional STAR/ using RNAV design criteria tracks over the ground, purely technical changes to the definitions of the IFPs.

+The APD is instructed to use appropriate RNAV criteria to draw up replacements, following the same track over the ground and vertical definitions as closely as possible longer be required, thus they can be withdrawn from service (Design Principle 3).